uqlibrary/technology-training/R/reports/reports.md

     headers;
   - and **code chunks**, in between ` ``` ` where we can write R code.

-But before we edit this document, let’s go straight to the “knit” button at the top of the source panel.
-Clicking that button will compile a document from the R Markdown file.
-You should see the process unfolding in the R Markdown tab, and the HTML document pop up when it is finished.
+But before we edit this document, let’s go straight to the **“knit” button** at the top of the source panel.
+Clicking that button will **compile** a document from the R Markdown file.
+You should see the process unfolding in the R Markdown tab, and the HTML document pop up in a separate window when it is finished.

 See how the document contains a title, headers, code input and output, and explanations?